VowpalWabbit/vowpalwabbit.github.io/_guides/cmd_first_steps.md

 0
 ```

+### Vowpal Wabbit results
-So the model predicted a value of 0, this house wont need a new roof in the next 10 years.
-Well, at least according to our model learned from 3 examples...
+The model predicted a value of ‘0’.
+This result means our house will not need a new roof in the next 10 years (based on just three examples we used in our training dataset).

-## Next Steps
+## More to explore

+- See the Vowpal Wabbit Python Tutorial for a quick introduction to the basics of training and testing your model.
+- To learn more on how to approach a contextual bandits problem using Vowpal Wabbit with a Python tutorial — including how to  work with different contextual bandits approaches, how to format data, and understand the results — see the [Contextual Bandit Reinforcement Learning Tutorial](https://vowpalwabbit.org/tutorials/contextual_bandits.html).
+- For more on the contextual bandits approach to reinforcement learning with Vowpal Wabbit, including a content personalization scenario, see the [Contextual Bandit Simulation Tutorial](https://vowpalwabbit.org/tutorials/cb_simulation.html).
-The next step is the [linear regression tutorial](https://vowpalwabbit.org/guides/getting_started.html).
-You'll get another look at the house roof problem and learn about VW's input format and output information.
+- See the [Linear Regression Tutorial](https://vowpalwabbit.org/guides/getting_started.html) for a different look at the roof replacement problem and learn more about Vowpal Wabbit's format and understanding the results.